 - In early 2018, the excavation and shoring work began.

-- In mid-2018 commencement on Waterline Park and the Bicentennial Bikeway upgrade.
+- In mid-2018 commencement on Waterline Park and the Bicentennial Bikeway upgrade, opened in October 2019.

-- In mid-2019 the main integrated resort development contract will be awarded.
+- In mid-2019 the main integrated resort development contract was awarded.

 - By 2022 the core of the development is expected to open, and then the consortium will begin the conversion of the existing Treasury Hotel and Casino into a The Ritz-Carlton and high end retail store.
 This is expected to open in 2024.

-- Timing for the residential towers has not yet been confirmed but will be after the core of the development.
+- Timing for two residential towers has not yet been confirmed but will be after the core of the development.

 A more detailed timeline is available from the Project Documents section below.